BettercareHealth/bettercare/nc/nc-1.md

 2. A good light so that you can see the infant
 3. A source of heat, such as an overhead heater or a warm room, so that the infant does not get cold.
 The body of the infant can be slid into a plastic bag to reduce heat loss.
 4. A source of oxygen, a flow meter and plastic tubing.
 An air/oxygen blender is useful to control the concentration of oxygen provided, if mechanical air is available.
 Usually a flow of 5 litres is used.
 5. Endotracheal tubes: 2.5, 3.0 and 3.5 mm (internal diameter).
 Straight tubes are safer and therefore should be used rather than shouldered tubes.
-A 2.5 mm tube is best for infants below 200 g; a 3.0 mm tube for infants 1000 to 2000 g; and a 3.5 mm tube for infants larger than 2000 g.
-Sometimes tubes are cut to 15 cm before use.
+A 2.5&nbsp;mm tube is best for infants below 200&nbsp;g; a 3.0&nbsp;mm tube for infants 1000 to 2000&nbsp;g; and a 3.5&nbsp;mm tube for infants larger than 2000&nbsp;g.
+Sometimes tubes are cut to 15&nbsp;cm before use.
 Make sure that the connector has been inserted into the top of the endotracheal tube.
-6. A ventilation bag and face mask (e.g. Laerdal).
+6. A&nbsp;ventilation bag and face mask (e.g. Laerdal).
 A reservoir enables 100% oxygen to be given if needed.
 7. Introducers for the endotracheal tubes.
 Before intubating an infant, the introducer should be placed into the endotracheal tube.
 Make sure that the end of the introducer does not stick out beyond the tip of the endotracheal tube.
 It is important to bend a wire introducer at the top of the tube so that it does not slip out beyond the tip of the tube.
 With the introducer in place, bend the tip of the endotracheal tube slightly upward.
-8. A laryngoscope handle with small straight blades, size 0 (for small infants) and size 1 (for big infants).
+8. A laryngoscope handle with small straight blades, size 0 (for small infants) and size&nbsp;1 (for big infants).
 The blades must be cleaned or sterilised after use.
 9. Spare batteries
 10. Spare bulbs
 11. Suction apparatus and tubing.
-The suction pressure most not exceed 200 cm water (20 kPa or 200 mbar).
+The suction pressure most not exceed 200 cm water (20&nbsp;kPa or 200 mbar).
 12. Suction catheters, sizes F5 and F6.
-A size F5 catheter will pass down a 2.5 mm endotracheal tube while a F6 catheter will pass down a 3.0 mm tube.
+A size F5 catheter will pass down a 2.5&nbsp;mm endotracheal tube while a F6 catheter will pass down a 3.0 mm tube.
 13. A small stethoscope
 14. A saturation monitor is very useful but not essential.